nemesia13/SimpleGameProject/Game/README.md

 A simple game made with Python.
-The project requires the newest version of python and pygame to installed to work.
+The project requires the newest version of python and pygame to be installed to work.